-ReNu Energy has received funding from ARENA for the construction and commissioning of a Bioenergy Project at the Southern Meats Facility in Goulburn NSW.
+The Goulburn Bioenergy project is led by ReNu Energy responsible for a Bioenergy Project at the Southern Meats Facility in Goulburn NSW.

 The Project built an anaerobic digester that captures biogas from the breakdown of effluent and organic waste from the Southern Meats abattoir.
 The gas is then fed into biogas generators to produce electricity for Southern Meats to operate their abattoir under a Power Purchase Agreement.